 - 8.1.
-The Council is responsible for 227 sets of traffic signals and controlled pedestrian crossings.
-The numbers and different types of installations are listed below:-
+The Council is responsible for 231 sets of traffic signals and controlled pedestrian crossings.
+The numbers and different types of installations are listed below: -

-- ♦ 109 Traffic Signals
+- ♦ 110 Traffic Signals

-- ♦ 74 Puffins
+- ♦ 73 Puffins

 - ♦ 15 Pelicans

-- ♦ 29 Toucans
+- ♦ 33 Toucans

 - 8.2.
 South Lanarkshire has an ageing traffic signal and pedestrian crossing asset base, with many utilising older and energy inefficient technology.
 In recent years, the Council has initiated a programme to replace older traffic signals and pedestrian crossings with modern ones.
-The replacement of an average traffic signal junction costs in the region of £250k and a pedestrian crossing around £70k.
-The existing level of funding generally allows for the renewal of one traffic signal junction per year or 4 pedestrian crossings. - 8.3.
+The replacement of an average traffic signal junction costs in the region of £275k and a pedestrian crossing around £77k.
+The existing level of funding generally allows for the renewal of one traffic signal junction per year or 4 pedestrian crossings.

+- 8.3.
 External funding does allow other infrastructure to be renewed but this is a changing situation as it is dependent on the availability of funding and our ability for a project to meet grant conditions.
 These new installations both maximise the safety benefits to all road users and improve the flow of traffic using modern computer control systems such as Microprocessor Optimised Vehicle Actuation (MOVA) and Split Cycle Offset Optimisation Technique (SCOOT). - 8.4.
 Typically, Roads and Transportation Services receive and respond to approximately 1,500 traffic signal faults annually.
-In 2019/2020, officers dealt with 1,568 faults and in 2020/2021 this decreased to 1,289. - 8.5.
+In 2020/2021, officers dealt with 1,289 faults and, in 2021/2022, this decreased to 1,140. - 8.5.
 The gross replacement value of all traffic signal apparatus is currently estimated at a value of £33.6m.
 The cost to maintain the traffic signal asset in its current condition (steady state) is £1.500m. - 8.6.
-In 2021/2022 funding of around £1.090m will be directed towards investment in traffic signal infrastructure.
-This comprises some £0.790m of external funding and £0.300m of capital funding. - 8.7.
-At present, the Council is developing a 15 year lifecycle plan although the replacement of each asset is still assessed on an individual needs' basis.
-Any plan longer than this would result in reliability issues arising and over recent years some installations have failed resulting in emergency replacement works being necessary.
-The Council currently has 29 sets of traffic signals and 51 pedestrian crossings (representing 35% of our assets) that are 15 years old or older.
-This is a decrease of 2 sets of traffic signals and an increase of 5 pedestrian crossing compared to the previous year. - 8.8.
+In 2022/2023, funding of around £0.975m will be directed towards investment in traffic signal infrastructure.
+This comprises some £0.8m of external funding and £175k of capital funding. - 8.7.
+At present, the Council is developing a 15-year lifecycle plan, although the replacement of each asset is still assessed on an individual needs basis.
+Any plan longer than this would result in reliability issues arising and, over recent years, some installations have failed, resulting in emergency replacement works being necessary.
+The Council currently has 34 sets of traffic signals and 56 pedestrian crossings (representing 35% of our assets) that are 15 years old or older.
+This is an increase of 5 sets of traffic signals and the status quo for pedestrian crossings compared to the previous year. - 8.8.
+It should also be noted that there is no guarantee that, after September 2023, there will be a supply of incandescent lamps due to an EU directive prohibiting their use and with the reducing demand, lighting manufactures ceasing their manufacture.
+The Council currently has supply for 22 sets of traffic signals and 45 pedestrian crossings that use these incandescent lamps. - 8.9.
 The age of the equipment is increasing quicker than replacement equipment is being installed, therefore, the trend for the overall condition of the asset continues to regress each year.
 While these older installations continue to operate, the risk of them failing is higher than at other locations with potentially greater impact if they fail during a busy period of the year.